corycrosby/eisenhower-todo/README.md

 # Eisenhower Todo List

-Project implementing my version of this type of list.
+Project implementing my version of a todo list.

 ## Running the app: